 Travel tripods are typically 4 or 5 section tripods that are much smaller and lighter than regular tripods.
 These days I really appreciate the weight savings and love to use one if I’m not taking any of the big supertelephoto lenses with me.
-To add extra stability to these lighter tripods you can hang your camera bag on the center column to reduce shutter vibrations.
-Always remember to use a cable release so that you don’t introduce vibrations from your hand into the equation as well.
+Always remember to use a cable release so that you don’t introduce vibrations from your hand into the system when doing longer exposures.

 15. Non Branded Camera Straps

-It’s best not to wander around places screaming CANON or NIKON, it can just make you a target for thieves and muggers.
+It’s best not to wander around places with gear that screams CANON or NIKON, it’ll only make you a target for thieves.
 Take the original camera strap off and replace it with something simple and black.
 For me, the huge wide neoprene ones are too hot for many Eastern climates and also unnecessarily bulky in my bag.
 I use the excellent quick release straps from Peak Design (read the Peak Design Leash review here).
 They cost less and fold up small enough that you can stash a couple in your bag without even knowing they are there.
 They also work with the previously mentioned Field Pouch from #6.